x0f5c3/go_version_manager/README.md

 [![codecov](https://codecov.io/gh/x0f5c3/golang_downloader/branch/master/graph/badge.svg)](https://codecov.io/gh/x0f5c3/golang_downloader)

-# golang_downloader
+# go_version_manager

-`golang_downloader` is a small program intended to download the latest or chosen golang version from the official site also checking the checksum for the file
+`go_version_manager` is a small program intended to download the latest or chosen golang version from the official site also checking the checksum for the file